guardian/support-frontend/docs/triggered-send-in-exact-target.md

 # Sending emails using Exact target and membership workflow
 A number of projects such as contributions and support-workers use exact target to send emails.
-Document describes end to end how the systems work.
+This document describes end to end how the systems work.

 There are a number of elements involved:
 * [Exact target](https://mc.s4.exacttarget.com/cloud/#app/Email) - Hosted service to create and send templated emails